julian-rose/FreeRTOS-for-Agon/README.md

 <h2>Description</h2>
-FreeRTOS port for the Zilog eZ80-based Agon Light (and compatibles) running MOS.
+Targetting Agon as a Micro-controller, FreeRTOS port for the Zilog eZ80-based Agon Light (and compatibles) running MOS.
 The concept is very much FreeRTOS over MOS, reflected in the project name.
 FreeRTOS provides concurrency and time, and MOS provides the system services.
 <p>

 This Agon Light port integrates FreeRTOS version 20221201-LTS (10.5.1) with